At a glance

 When blood glucose levels rise after a meal insulin is released by the pancreas.
 The insulin allows glucose to be taken up by the body's cells, especially muscle cells, where is it is used for energy production.
 Insulin then signals to the liver to store the remaining excess blood glucose as carbohydrates and fat.

-People with type 1 diabetes produce very little insulin and must take insulin injections several times a day.
+People with type 1 diabetes produce very little to no insulin and must take insulin injections several times a day to control their blood glucose.
 People with type 2 diabetes usually can produce insulin and their insulin levels may even be high, but the body is not able to respond normally to the insulin.
-This is known as insulin resistance.
+This is known as insulin resistance (see common questions below).
 People with type 2 diabetes may need oral medications that increase their body's cells response to insulin or that stimulate their body to produce more insulin.
-In some cases type 2 diabetics may also need to take insulin injections to keep their blood glucose levels normal.
+In long standing type 2 diabetes, the pancreas may eventually lose its ability to produce insulin and patients may also need to take insulin injections to keep their blood glucose levels normal.

-Insulin and glucose levels must be in balance.
-An excess amount of insulin in the blood is known as 'hyperinsulinaemia'.
-If this is caused by an insulin-producing in the pancreas (a so-called 'insulinoma') or due to an excess amount of injected insulin, it can be very dangerous.
-It causes hypoglycaemia (low blood glucose levels), which can lead to sweating, rapid heart beat, hunger, confusion, visual problems and seizures.
-Since the brain is totally dependent on blood glucose as an energy source, glucose deprivation due to hyperinsulinaemia can lead to death.
+Insulin and glucose levels are usually in a coordinated balance.
+When blood glucose is high, insulin is secreted into the blood.
+When blood glucose is low, insulin secretion decreases.
+Rarely, insulin is secreted inappropriately, that is when blood glucose is low.
+This may be caused by an insulin-producing tumour in the pancreas (called an 'insulinoma') or due an excess growth of insulin producing cells (Islet cell hyperplasia).
+This can cause dangerous hypoglycaemia (low blood glucose levels), which can lead to sweating, rapid heart beat, hunger, confusion, visual problems and seizures.
+Since the brain is totally dependent on blood glucose as an energy source, glucose deprivation due to excess insulin can lead to death.

 How is the sample collected for testing?